collapsed-stacks/atheism/questions/1674/are-clergy-more-reasonable-in-discussion-than-their-followers.md

 - posted by: [Lauren Ipsum](https://stackexchange.com/users/-1/71-lauren-ipsum) on 2010-12-29
 - score: 1

-<p>Too broad of a question.
-Different denominations have differing degrees of orthodoxy, fundamentalism, or fanaticism. </p>
+Too broad of a question.
+Different denominations have differing degrees of orthodoxy, fundamentalism, or fanaticism.

-<p>In the U.S. alone, you might find a perfectly reasonable Lutheran parishoner in Pennsylvania, and a completely fanatic Baptist preacher in Georgia.
-Or an open-minded Unitarian reverend in Massachusetts and a fire-and-brimstone churchgoer in Texas. </p>
+In the U.S. alone, you might find a perfectly reasonable Lutheran parishoner in Pennsylvania, and a completely fanatic Baptist preacher in Georgia.
+Or an open-minded Unitarian reverend in Massachusetts and a fire-and-brimstone churchgoer in Texas.

-<p>I don't even think you can link academic degrees to reasonableness, because it's not all that hard to get a "divinity degree" which is the equivalent of a professional echo chamber for theist teachings. </p>
+I don't even think you can link academic degrees to reasonableness, because it's not all that hard to get a "divinity degree" which is the equivalent of a professional echo chamber for theist teachings.